 People are like cars – if you put the wrong fuel in them, they don’t get anywhere! ¦ source: Pixabay – jill111

-So, find a personal trainer who can advise you on your diet as well as provide you with a personalised fitness program.
+So, if searching for “personal trainers near me“, make sure to find one who can advise you on your diet as well as provide you with a personalised fitness program.

 Knowing how to give your body the right amount of energy for a workout as well as refuel properly to aid recovery is essential to getting the most from your sessions.